 - If you encounter an error where Windows states that it found some error but was unable to fix them, you can execute the command in the next step.
 Otherwise, simply restart your computer and try launching IE again.

 - Run this command in the same PowerShell window.
 “DISM /Online /Cleanup-Image /RestoreHealth”.
 This will download the corrupt files from the Windows update servers and replace the corrupt ones.
 Do note that this process can also consume some time according to your internet connection.
 Don’t cancel in any stage and let it run.
 Restart your computer after the process.

 Solution 3: Uninstalling Antivirus Programs

-All Antivirus software constantly monitor your computer’s activity which also includes your online browsing.
+All Antivirus software constantly monitors your computer’s activity which also includes your online browsing.
 With that being said, there are cases where the antivirus conflicts with your browser causing it to crash.
-You can check our article on how to turn off antivirus.
-We have listed the ways on how to disable the software by covering as many products as we can.
+You should disable your antivirus which can sometimes help in fixing this issue.
 Some specific Antiviruses which was noted to cause the problem were McAfee and Malwarebytes.
 Nonetheless, you should disable your antivirus software no matter what it is.

 After disabling your Antivirus, restart your computer and see if this made any difference.
 If it didn’t, feel free to enable the antivirus software back on.

 Note: Disable your antivirus software at your own risk.
 Appuals will not be responsible for any damage caused to your computer.

 If all the above methods don’t work, it probably means that there is some misconfiguration in your user profile.
 This is a known problem in Windows where user accounts get corrupt or due to some modules getting damaged, some functions in the user profile fail to work as expected.